Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 The Qualities of Wax

-The practice of burning candles pre-fabricated to the height of an individual was another curious variation; Champion cites a document which recorded that, ‘in 1285 King Edward I made an offering of wax at St Mary’s Chatham of, ‘a total length equal to the combined heights of the Royal Family.’
-In a perverse reversal of such beliefs, the candle (or wax) could likewise be used in malicious witchcraft whereby a candle could be ‘identified’ or modeled as a representation of the victim.
+The practice of burning candles specially fabricated to the height of an individual was another curious variation; Champion cites a document which recorded that, ‘in 1285 King Edward I made an offering of wax at St Mary’s Chatham of, ‘a total length equal to the combined heights of the Royal Family.’
+In a perverse reversal of such beliefs, the candle (or wax) could likewise be used in malicious witchcraft whereby a candle could be ‘identified’ or modelled as a representation of the victim.
 So as the candle burnt, so the victim would ‘waste away’ (Champion 2017b:11-13).

-There was also a trade in the wax itself; it was systematically recovered from shrines and remodeled into new candles or fashioned into ex-voto objects to complete the cycle of deposition at shrines.
+There was also a trade in the wax itself; it was systematically recovered from shrines and remodelled into new candles or fashioned into ex-voto objects to complete the cycle of deposition at shrines.
 Ex-voto objects often took the form of a body part for which the pilgrim sought healing, leading to the creation of small models of feet, hands limbs and hearts to leave at shrines (Champion 2017b: 10-11).

 Funerary Candles